zoopyserg/caperoma/README.md

 # Turn on automatic reports:
 caperoma report auto on
 ```
-The recipients will get:
+The reports will be sent (as required in most companies):
-- a daily report every day
+- a daily report every day (every day at 5pm)
-- a 3-day report on Wed and Fri
+- a 3-day report (on Wed and Fri your management will get a report about all the tasks that were completed during last 3 days)
-- a weekly report on Fri
+- a weekly report on Fri (all the features and bugs made during the week).

 (8 reports per week in total)

 (they are sent at 5 pm, so at that time the computer should be on, as the reports are using crontab).

-The format of the emails is a table that lists all the tasks during the mentioned period:
+The reports contain:
+- Time period.
 - Jira ID (with a link).
 - Pivotal ID (with a link).
-- Task title.
+- Task name.
 - The amount of time spent on the task.

-Plus the total amount of time spent on them.
+- The total amount of time spent on all tasks.

 <img src="images/report.png" width="100%">